davidcereal/stored-blog/pages/pages-root-folder/index.md

 #
 layout: frontpage
 widget1:
-  title: "How to Avoid the Crowds in the NYC Subway"
+  title: "How to Beat the Crowds in the NYC Subway"
   url: 'http://dberger1989.github.io/_posts/design/2015-10-10-MTA.md'
   image: subway_seat_302x182.jpg
   text: 'Get yourself one of these babies (pictured above).
 Breaking down which stations and which times see the most traffic in the MTA Subway system.'